jjamesstarkTestUser/utahCountyP45.github.io/index.md

 #### Submitting with GitHub

-In order to submit questions via git all you need to do is [submit an issue](https://github.com/utahCountyP45/utahCountyP45.github.io/issues).
+In order to submit questions via git all you need to do is [create an issue](https://github.com/utahCountyP45/utahCountyP45.github.io/issues).
 ![github issue](img/githubIssue.png)

 This requires you to create a free github account if you don't already have one.
 If you plan on being a regular participant or contributor with this project we suggest that you go ahead and create this account.
 It will enable to you be notified about the project.